nautobot/nautobot/nautobot/docs/development/getting-started.md

 ##### Special Workflow for Containers on Remote Servers

 A slightly different workflow is needed when your development container is running on a remotely-connected server (such as with SSH).
-VS Code, will not offer the **Reopen in Container** option on a remote server.
+VS Code will not offer the **Reopen in Container** option on a remote server.

 To work with remote containers, after `invoke build` use `docker-compose` as follows to start the containers.
 This prevents the HTTP service from automatically starting inside the container: